devstream-io/devstream/README.md

 To be fair, there are a few integrated products out there that may contain everything you might need, but they might not suit your specific requirements perfectly.
 So, the chance is, you will still want to go out and do your research, find the best pieces for you, and integrate them.
 And, it would be a lot of operational overhead if all you had to do all day was install and uninstall and integrate things.

-You probably have already seen where we are going with this, and you are right: DevStream, an open-source DevOps tool manager (DTM), aims to be the solution here.
+You probably have already seen where we are going with this, and you are right: DevStream, an open-source DevOps tool manager, aims to be the solution here.

 Think of the Linux kernel V.S. different distributions.
 Different distros offer different packages so that you can always choose the best for your need.